thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=changeLanguagePE %}

 After completing these steps, ThingsBoard's interface language will be changed to the language of your choice.
 In this guide, we have chosen Italian as the system language for demonstration purposes.
-Next, we will set up a translation map for it.
+Next, we will set up a translation for it.

-### Translation map

-The translation map consists of three columns: the term key, its default value (in English), and a field for entering the translation.
-If you do not enter a translation for the term key, its value will be displayed in English, as English is the default language.
+## Set up translation

+The translation is configured in the Translation map.
 To open the translation map, click on the language row or the pencil icon for the selected language.
-Within the "Basic" tab, you can [manually add new term keys](#manual-addition-of-translation) or edit (add) translations for existing ones.
-In the "Advanced" tab, you can [upload a translation language file in JSON format](#adding-a-translation-using-a-language-translation-file).

 {% assign changeLanguagePE = '
     ===